CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-06-30-hci-the-possibilities-are-endless.markdown

 -> {% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/rp5_rgb_depth.png 750 1250 %} <-

--> **Kinect-Ruby Processing: RGB with Depth Map.** <-
+-> **Kinect-Ruby Processing: RGB with Depth Map** <-

 -> {% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/rp5_ir_depth.png 750 1250 %} <-

--> **Kinect-Ruby Processing: Infrared with Depth Map.** <-
+-> **Kinect-Ruby Processing: Infrared with Depth Map** <-

 So... you're probably asking yourself, what does some of this code look like?
 Let's see:

 {% include_code Kinect-Ruby Processing: RGB Depth Test 2013-06-30-hci-the-possibilities-are-endless/rgb_depth_test.rb %}

 And this is the beauty of the Ruby programming language!
-Even without understanding a thing about structure, the code above is readable and easy to understand.
+Even if you didn't know a thing about Ruby and the way it is structured, the code above is readable and easy to understand.

+One thing to definitely note about this gem is its gracefully ungraceful way of crashing around 50% of the time when attempting to enable the IR mode:

 -> {% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/rp5_error.png 500 750 %} <-

----
+Understandably, I guess some bugs still need to be worked out.

 ### Ruby-Freenect

-Information on Ruby-Freenect project.
+As is customary in the world today, there tend to be more than one way of doing things.
+Let's take a quick peek at some output from the Kinect via the **[Ruby-Freenect](https://github.com/troystribling/ruby-freenect "Github of Ruby-Freenect gem")** gem:

 -> {% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/libfree_depth_rgb.png 750 1250 %} <-

+-> **Ruby-Freenect: Depth Map with RGB ** <-

 -> {% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/libfree_depth_ir.png 750 1250 %} <-

+-> **Ruby-Freenect: Depth Map with InfraRed (IR) ** <-

+As you may have noticed, this Ruby gem outputs the depth map in a colored format based on distance.
+As you can see in the next picture, objects that are closer to the camera appear in a 'hotter' color (black/red), while objects further away are a 'colder' color (green/blue):

--> {% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/libfree_3spectra.png 750 1250 %} <-
+-> {% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/libfree_depth.png 750 1250 %} <-

+Engaging this library package is done via the 'opengl' command.
+I still have to do some exploration in order to find the code base.
+This gem also seems to lose packets, and does so in a more graceful "I don't crash the entire program way."

--> {% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/libfree_packetloss_cmd.png 500 750 %} {% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/libfree_packetloss_img.png 500 750 %}<-
+-> {% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/libfree_packetloss_cmd.png 500 750 %}
+{% img ./images/posts/2013-06-30-hci-the-possibilities-are-endless/libfree_packetloss_img.png 500 750 %}<-

+It is a bit interesting though - sometimes, the video feed gets stuck, and you see a combination of the three video feeds.
+Constantly hitting the video button will eventually restore the connection, which is nice.
+Failure output, while never good to see, also tells me that an issue occurred, which is better than nothing.

 ## The Future is Now